Building a sustainable future with waste plastic

 Stronger together

-Dr Dipa Roy, Reader in Composite Materials and Processing, leads thermoplastic composites research at the University of Edinburgh.
-Dr Roy has identified the potential for these waste soft plastics, which are very low value and mechanically low performing, to be made into value-added products when combined with another waste product: glass fibres.
-Together with Sean Smith, Professor of Future Construction and Director of the Centre for Future Infrastructure, Professor Dilum Fernando, Chair of Structural Engineering, and Professor Conchúr Ó Brádaigh, Chair of Materials Engineering, Dr Roy is utilising waste soft plastics and waste glass fibres to create composites that can be both rigid and flexible, a range of thicknesses, and that can be easily moulded into various shapes and sizes.
+Professor Dipa Roy, Personal Chair in Sustainable Materials, leads thermoplastic composites research at the University of Edinburgh.
+Professor Roy has identified the potential for these waste soft plastics, which are very low value and mechanically low performing, to be made into value-added products when combined with another waste product: glass fibres.
+Together with Professors Sean Smith, Dilum Fernando and Conchúr Ó Brádaigh, Professor Roy is utilising waste soft plastics and waste glass fibres to create composites that can be both rigid and flexible, a range of thicknesses, and that can be easily moulded into various shapes and sizes.
 The properties of these composites offer huge potential for their application across the construction industry, which the research team and their industrial partners are exploring in order to identify the most appropriate route to market.

 The research team, which also includes PhD student Kit O’Rourke and Dr Danijela Stankovic Davidson, Post-Doctoral Researcher, has completed a feasibility study funded by the EPSRC Future Composites Manufacturing Research Hub, and a follow-on EPSRC IAA project to develop value-added composites from mixed waste plastics and waste glass fibres was also successful.
 Multinational glass fibre manufacturer Johns Manville and Irish polymer engineering company Paltech were already working with the team, but the IAA project allowed the researchers to develop a relationship with UK composite manufacturer Capvond, rounding out a complimentary rather than competing team of industrial partners who are able to provide technical advice and in-kind contributions.
 In recognition of the work they are doing to transform waste materials into innovative and versatile new products, the University team were recently selected from a global pool of nominees as finalists for the Institute of Materials, Minerals and Mining’s Sustainable Future Awards in the Circular Economy category.